 - Create an undersurface drainage system for the eastern sportsfield. - Upgrade the drainage pipe under the path from the Stephen Locke Shed to the playing fields. - Dismantle existing Pony Club storage shed and construct new facility adjacent to the existing Pavilion Sports Centre adequate to service various user groups and remove existing containers. - Construct a new Amenities block to service RV users, Netball Court users and Main Arena users. - Update the existing Amenities block. - Relocate access track and gateway (to west of existing access) from Jackson Street boundary to permit full usage of Primitive / RV Camp area.
 Access to also permit vehicular access to adjoining Bowling Club parking/camping area. - Fence (approx. 50m) along the northern boundary with the Bowling Club of the Reserve and place boundary markers along the north-south boundary of the Bowling Club (marker points or bollards) which will identify boundary at that point, but also permit through flow and turning of longer vehicles for positioning. - Fence the open boundary section along southern end of Myall Street and western end of Jackson Street with a suitably placed gate to allow large vehicle access from Myall Street during peak usage times.
-Establish overflow parking area. - Obtain development consent for short-term Primitive / RV Camp areas for approximately 21 sites in existing area and along the south-eastern boundary of the Reserve. - At Prince Street entry, install suitable signage to divert RVs around northern reserve boundary to access Dump-Site from Myall Street to avoid unnecessary traffic crossing reserve. - Construct nose-in parking area adjacent to the western sporting field. - Remove existing skate park facilities and relocate to Mountain Park. - Construct new BBQ facilities at sportsfield close to existing amenities. - Install a flood warning system.
+Establish overflow parking area. - Obtain development consent for short-term Primitive / RV Camp areas for approximately 21 sites in existing area and along the south-eastern boundary of the Reserve. - At Prince Street entry, install suitable signage to divert RVs around northern reserve boundary to access Dump-Site from Myall Street to avoid unnecessary traffic crossing reserve. - Construct nose-in parking area adjacent to the western sporting field. - Remove existing skate park facilities and relocate to Mountain Park. - Construct new BBQ facilities at sportsfield close to existing amenities. - Install a flood warning system. - Investigate the feasibility of a covered equestrian area, for multiple horse sports.

-Where it is proposed to construct or establish a public work on reserved or dedicated Crown land, earthworks (other than in the course of mining) whose construction causes major disturbance to the land, or to the bed or subsoil under waters.
+Where it is proposed to construct or establish a public work17 on reserved or dedicated Crown land,